Cornell-Baja/OD12/README.md

 Instructions on how to set up git and Altuim:

+Eric Berg is NOW ON THE GIT!!!
+WOOOOHOHOHOHOHOOOOOOOOOOO

 1. Initialize a git repository where you want the project to be

     touch README.md